 Options and methods for configuring and monitoring the transaction pool include:

---tx-pool-max-sizecommand line option to specify the maximum number of transactions in the transaction pool.
+--tx-pool-layer-max-capacityoption to specify the maximum memory capacity of the transaction pool.

-droppedPendingTransactionsRPC subscriptions to notify of transactions added to and dropped from the transaction pool.
+droppedPendingTransactionsRPC subscriptions to notify you of transactions added to and dropped from the transaction pool.

 Dropping transactions when the transaction pool is full

 When the transaction pool is full, it accepts and retains local transactions in preference to remote transactions.
 If the transaction pool is full of local transactions, Besu drops the oldest local transactions first.
 That is, a full transaction pool continues to accept new local transactions by first dropping remote transactions and then by dropping the oldest local transactions.